 Pipelines have been proven as the safest transportation mode for energy commodities.
-While rare, pipeline leaks can happen for a number of reasons.
-Studies have shown that third-party damage is one of the most common reasons for pipeline leaks or ruptures, which underscores the importance of Call or Click Before You Dig programs.
+Pipeline leaks are rare but can happen for a number of different reasons.
+Studies show that third-party damage is one of the most common reasons for pipeline leaks or ruptures, which underscores the importance of Call or Click Before You Dig programs.

-Internal inspection tools are used to detect potential problems with the pipeline, which enables Maritimes & Northeast to perform investigative digs and repair any anomalies.
+Internal inspection tools are used to detect potential problems with the pipeline, which enables Alliance to perform investigative digs and repair any anomalies.
 Since some commodities are more flammable than others, a pipeline leak or rupture will have different consequences depending on the commodity being transported.

-Hydrocarbon products such as natural gas are very flammable, and can catch fire from even the smallest spark or ignition source.

-The sweet gas transported through the Maritimes & Northeast system is flammable and potentially hazardous and explosive under certain conditions.
+Hydrocarbon products such as natural gas and natural gas liquids are very flammable, and can catch fire from even the smallest spark or ignition source.
+The products in Alliance's system are flammable, and are potentially hazardous and explosive under certain conditions.